sergeny/plotdata/README.md

 8. Here you will see if your configuration is working.
-Autoatically configure the backend by running "grailsw configure-backend" from the main grails directory.
+Automatically configure the backend by running "grailsw configure-backend" from the main grails directory.
 You can also specify one of
 ```shell
 ./grailsw dev configure-backend